 Ok, so remember, I don't want my baldness and hair loss and chemo to be the elephant in the room.
 I'm laying it all out there because I want to 'keep it real' as the young folks say.
 Hope this post isn't too shocking for anyone.
 Sharing these pictures helps me.

+Thanks in advance for your support and kind words!
 I love y'all and I know you love me.
+Thank you. |

 PS - As you know, Charles shaved his hair as well as a show of support....I'll post a picture of him soon!